MENU

 Alexander Croft Shaw, the missionary who discovered and popularized Karuizawa as a summer resort, praised Karuizawa’s climate, calling it a “hospital without roof” – a natural sanatorium.
 He praised the climate of Karuizawa, calling it a “hospital without roof” and a natural sanatorium.

-The average temperature in Karuizawa in August is 20.5°C, 5.5°C lower than in Tokyo.
+The average temperature in Karuizawa in August is 20.5°C, 5.5°C lower than Tokyo.
 This is about the same temperature as Tokyo in late May or early June.
 In addition, dense fog occurs for 23 days in July and for 20 days in August.
 Because of this “foggy climate,” the temperature feels cooler to the touch.

 These are the reasons why Karuizawa’s nature is suitable as a summer resort.